mzahana/indoor-nav-at-risclab/software-in-the-loop-joystick-flight.md

 gedit joystick_flight.launch
 ```

-Then, copy the following lines to the lacunh file
+Then, copy the following lines to the launch file
 ```
 <launch>